jblasques/Voltage-and-current-measurement-for-sailing-boat/README.md

 A resistor voltage divider converts the 12VDC to a bit less than 5VDC that is fed to the Arduino A3 analog input.
 Current is measured by a 50Amp "Hall split core current sensor" model HSTS016L, manufactured by YHDC, a chinese company.
 This current sensor is powered by 5VDC from the Arduino, the two outputs (measure and reference) are fed directly to the Arduino A1 and A2 analog inputs.
-Additionaly there are an LED light and a buzzer for low battery voltage alarm and one pushbutton for alarm cancelation and testing.
+Additionaly there are an LED light and a buzzer for low battery voltage alarm and one pushbutton for alarm cancelation and testing the alarm.